Medical Volunteer Opportunities Abroad

 We conduct single-day clinical deployments to communities near our base and multi-day clinics as long as five days to more remote locations, living in villages during the deployment and returning to our base afterwards.
 We maintain a well-stocked pharmacy and portable diagnostic supplies such as ultrasound, ECG, urinalysis and some basic labs, but classical clinical diagnosis has proven to be an effective and popular approach to delivering health care in remote settings by talking to patients, listening to them, and examining them.
 In remote settings, clinicians coming from well-resourced environments have the opportunity to remember that advanced imaging and labs are wonderful, but their absence should not hinder quality care.
 Our practice environment still places a high value on clinical skills.

 We provide primary care and emergency care, dental care, advanced patient care coordination, education and training, and community development to remote communities with limited access to health care.
+The Floating Doctors have traveled over 6,000 miles in Southern Wind, over 20,000 miles in open boats or dugout canoes, and hundreds of miles in minivans or on foot with pack horses.
 Through our treatment of acute issues, we develop the trust and knowledge to tackle the systemic causes of illness in our population.

-Our follow-up visits to each community allow us to be much more conservative in our care without putting patients at risk.
-We are also able to follow up with wounds, infections, and other conditions for which we have initiated treatment.
+Our follow-up visits to each target community allow us to be much more conservative in our care without putting patients at risk, as well as to follow up with wounds, infections, and other conditions for which we have initiated treatment and need to review the patient as soon as possible.
 We implemented a separate ‘Chronic Patient Follow-Up’ program in 2017 to handle the complex management of chronic health issues such as diabetes, hypertension, epilepsy, and other chronic health conditions.